Target's Black Friday 2018: Get $400 Xbox One X 1TB, $750 4K Vizio TV, $250 PlayStation VR bundle and more right now!

 The challenge for Target is that Black Friday sales at archrival Walmart begin a day earlier -- 10 p.m.
 Eastern Time (7 p.m.
 PT) on Wednesday, Nov.
 21. And that's online as well -- including many of the same deals that Target is offering (see below).
 Amazon, too, will begin offering many of its own devices (Fire tablets, Fire TV streamers, Echo speakers and so forth) starting as early as Friday, Nov.
 16.

 As you might expect, Target's ad is packed with deals on tech.
-We've highlighted some of our favorites below.
-Just keep the following points in mind:
+We've highlighted some of our favorites below:

 Nintendo Switch bundle with Mario Kart 8 Deluxe, $299 (save $60)Mark Licea/CNET